-Here are three styles of urns that use burl wood.
-Burl can be difficult to work with as it’s gnarled and rough.
-But after the wood has been sanded the ring patterns that are created are a work of art.
+Here are three styles of urns that use burl wood and will accept the plastic box.
+Burl can be difficult to work with in it’s original form as it’s gnarled and rough (just like some humans!).
+But after the wood has been sanded, the ring patterns that are created are a work of art.

-This locking memorial urn uses burl as a trim for the lid and has a lift out tray for storing mementos.
+This locking memorial box uses burl as a trim for the lid and has a lift out tray for storing mementos.

 Another choice would be a memorial chest without the tray.
 This urn travels well if you need to have the ashes shipped from the funeral home.
 For someone who might be scattering ashes and want a small memorial chest to store papers and other valuables after the ceremony, this style might also be a good choice.